longjl1/Time-to-mato/docs/settings-notes.md

 - [2025-05-01] added another note about dark mode, custom durations, or keeping the settings surface compact.

 - [2025-05-07] added another note about dark mode, custom durations, or keeping the settings surface compact.

+- [2025-05-15] added another note about dark mode, custom durations, or keeping the settings surface compact.